Gears 5 collectibles guide – all collectible and component locations

 UIR LC Circuit A1

 West of the Harbour Docks are a few trucks parked outside some ruins.
-You’ll need to fight your way inside the ruins until you come across a comms room.
+You’ll need to fight your way inside the ruins against some Elite Hunters, who use cloaking devices and smoke grenades.
+When you get inside, turn right and head straight until you come across a comms room.
 The collectible you seek is on the table.

 Well-worn Vasgari Flag

-From the UIR LC Circuit A1 collectible, turn around and leave the room.
+From the UIR LC Circuit A1 collectible in the ruins west of the Harbour Docks, turn to the right to leave the room.
 Walk forward until you head through a doorway into the destroyed room.
-The flag is nearby on the right and is collectible, despite its size.
+The flag is nearby on the back wall on your right and is collectible, despite its size.

 UIR Tag: Fallen Loyalist

-After the mid-mission checkpoint, you’ll be at the entrance to a rocket hangar.
-You should be able to see a green flag from your position.
-Walk to the right by the cement blocks to find a skeletal soldier and some tags next to it.
+The end of the mission will take you inside the Rocket Hangar.
+Do not go in this just yet.
+Instead, at the entrance to the Rocket Hangar, near the green flags, walk to the right by the cement blocks to find a skeletal soldier and some tags next to it.
+If you passed through the barrier, go back as it’s not inside there, and it’s definitely not inside the Hangar itself.

 Loyalist orders to Lieutenant Melich

 From the Harbour Docks, head south to find some abandoned armoured vehicles.
-The northern-most vehicle has a body near it which has the orders from Lieutenant Melich.
+The eastern-most vehicle has a body near it which has the orders from Lieutenant Melich.
+You should be able to see it by looking at the bridge.

 UIR LC Circuit C1